SERVIRglobal/ForestConservationTargetingTool/README.md

 PostgreSQL database used by the FCTT is called forestro_users_db.
 Spatial data is stored in tables within the public schema:

+On board data is the following:

+- Mexico predios
+- MREDD areas
-On board data (Mexico predios, MREDD areas, CA 10km and 1km cells, SA 10km and 1km cells), is stored here as tables that begin with `"obd_"`.
+- CA 10km and 1km cells
+- SA 10km and 1km cells

+It is stored here as tables that begin with `obd_`.
 User defined datasets (output from the User Console) are stored here as `"userdata_[username]_[tablename]"`.

-The table "standingdesk" stores user "layerPINs", which is a system that prevents users from viewing layers associated with other users' accounts. layerPINs are also stored in user's individual XML file, so the PIN is loaded into the client's browser after they login to their account, which can then be passed to GeoServer to authenticate requests to their private user layers.
+The table `standingdesk` stores user `layerPINs`, which is a system that prevents users from viewing layers associated with other users' accounts. `layerPINs` are also stored in user's individual XML file, so the PIN is loaded into the client's browser after they login to their account, which can then be passed to GeoServer to authenticate requests to their private user layers.

 ## Configuration

-Troubleshooting is best done by looking at deployment and application logs on the CapRover Admin Interface.
+To troubleshooting refer to the deployment and application logs on the CapRover Admin Interface.

 ### NGINX Web server